Healthy Banana Oatmeal Chocolate Chip Cookies (vegan)

 Just scooped the dough into balls onto a cookie sheet.

-Step Eight: Bake them in the oven for about 12 minutes.
+Step seven: Bake them in the oven for about 12 minutes.

-Step Nine: Allow them to cool on the cookie sheet for 5 minutes and then transfer them to a wire rack until they are fully cooled.
+Step eight: Allow them to cool on the cookie sheet for 5 minutes and then transfer them to a wire rack until they are fully cooled.

 You have got a few options for storing leftover cookies.
 Place the cookies in an airtight container or a ziplock bag.